raystack/raccoon/docs/docs/quickstart.md

 ```
 Make sure that `Go` >= `1.16` is installed on your system.
 See [installation instructions](https://go.dev/doc/install) on Go's website for more info.

-Create a directory called `go-raccoon-example` and initalise it as a go module
+Create a directory called `go-raccoon-example` and initialize it as a go module

 ```bash
 $ mkdir go-raccoon-example